 When you’re planning a European rail trip, you can either book individual tickets or get a railpass, which can be a better deal if you’re under 28, want more flexibility or are booking late.
 Here’s how the prices break down for the two different options on this route.

 Ticket prices vary depending on how early you book, with a limited number of cheap tickets available.
-So book as early as possible – on most routes you can book three–four months in advance – but beware these tickets are non-transferable so you’re tied to a specific train.
-Using the cheapest fares available, the total cost for trains on this route starts at €79 per person.
+So book as early as possible (on most routes you can book 3–4 months in advance) but beware these tickets are non-transferable so you’re tied to a specific train.
+Using the cheapest fares, the cost of trains on this route starts at €79 per person.

 - Venice > Florence: from €19.90